com-480-data-visualization/MAP/README.md

 *Figure 4: Average cancellation rate by year.*

-We also find that flights scheduled earlier in the day, particularly around 5 AM, tend to experience minimal delays compared to the rest of the day, with many even departing slightly ahead of schedule.
-However, delays start accumulating throughout the afternoon (Figure 5) with the majority of delays being due to the previous flight being late (Figure 6), reaching their maximum in the late evening at around 8 PM (as can be seen in Figure 7).
-This pattern is likely due to higher air traffic congestion, operational inefficiencies, or rolling effects from earlier delays.
+We also find that flights scheduled earlier in the day, particularly around 5 AM, have less delays compared to the rest of the day, with many even departing ahead of schedule.
+However, delays start accumulating until the afternoon (Figure 5) with the majority of delays being due to the previous flight being late (Figure 6), reaching their maximum in the late evening at around 8 PM (as can be seen in Figure 7).
+This pattern is possibly due to higher air traffic congestion or rolling effects from earlier delays.